EdD in Learning Technologies FAQs

 You are welcome to attend one of our formal in-person or online information sessions.
 To see the upcoming schedule and to RSVP, please visit our page on upcoming information sessions.

-If you are unable to attend an information session, you are welcome to connect with the Admissions and Recruitment Team at email@example.com to schedule a personal consultation or have any of your questions answered.
+If you are unable to attend an information session, you are welcome to connect with the Admissions and Recruitment Team at email@example.com to schedule a personal consultation.